MarketingProInsider/marketingproinsider/content/posts/blog_19.md

 #### Tracking and Measuring Key Performance Indicators
 There are many social media metrics, but focusing on the right ones is important.
 Key metrics to watch include:
-Engagement rate – How much people interact with your posts, like likes, comments, and shares.
+**Engagement rate:** How much people interact with your posts, like likes, comments, and shares.
-Reach – The number of people who see your posts, both from organic and paid efforts.
+**Reach:** The number of people who see your posts, both from organic and paid efforts.
-Follower growth – How your social media following changes over time.
+**Follower growth:** How your social media following changes over time.
-Click-through rate – The percentage of users who click on your content or calls-to-action.
+**Click-through rate:** The percentage of users who click on your content or calls-to-action.
-Conversions – The actions your audience takes, like visiting your website, generating leads, or making a purchase.
+**Conversions:** The actions your audience takes, like visiting your website, generating leads, or making a purchase.
 Reviewing these *metrics* often gives social media pros deep insights.
 They learn about their audience, how well their content does, and the success of their marketing efforts.
 Metric
 Definition